Please read this carefully

 BEFORE GETTING IN THE DINGY READ THE RULES OVERLEAF

-When racing has finished, please get the Sign Board in and return the dingy/Trailer and tractor to the barn at the farm, the ignition keys should be left in the ignition on the tractor.
+When racing has finished, please get the Sign Board in and return the dingy/Trailer and tractor to the barn at the farm, the ignition keys should be left in the ignition on the tractor but please ensure it is turned off.
 Ensure Toilet and shed are locked when everything has been put away.

 DINGHY RULES AND PRACTICE